 Starting a small business is always an intimidating task, especially when you don’t know how to get the capital to start.
-Many don’t realize that there are several small business grants available through the U.S. government for new startups, much like your new cleaning business!
+Many don’t realize that several small business grants are available through the U.S. government for new startups, much like your new cleaning business!

 Government grants are available for cleaning businesses under the SAM.gov website, Grants.gov, and the USDA Rural Business Enterprise Grant.
 For minorities, veterans, women, and other groups, grants can be found through organizations like the Minority Business Development Agency and the Amber Grant.

 The grant process can be daunting, so read on to find out how to write your grant and precisely where to look for the best grants for your cleaning business.

 Understand that grant writing can take a large chunk of time.
 If you’re considering moving forward with this process, make sure you know what you’re getting into and set aside enough time to understand the best practices.

 Once you find the grants, which will be outlined in detail below, check through your qualifications and eligibility.
 Read through each grant before even considering applying so you know all the requirements and the fine print.
 Don’t be afraid to contact the people supporting the grant if you have questions.

 When you apply for the grants, make sure to take your time.
 The first thing that will be checked over is the completeness of your grant application, and if it is not finished, your application will be thrown out.
 Make sure when you complete your grant application that all the information is correct and filled out completely.

 Most grants offered right now ask for information about how the grant money will be used and detailed contact information.
 On most grant applications, you can expect to see information about how the application will be reviewed and then rewarded, along with a list of what grantees would need to report after receiving the grant.